A record

 Subscriber

-Subscriber The lowest level of WordPress user.
-Visitors can join your site as subscribers to receive automatic emails when new content…
+The lowest level of WordPress users.
+Visitors can join your site as subscribers to receive automatic emails when new content is published.

-Each post on your site can have tags, but they should be used sparingly and must make sense to the…
+Tags are part of how WordPress helps you organise content for visitors.
+Each post on your site can have a tag, but they should be used sparingly and must make sense to search engines.

 Taxonomy